trueheart78/trueheart78.com/games.md

 See the [New Releases Wiki][new-releases]

 1. Agents of Mayhem (PS4) - Wait and See
+1. Danganronpa V3: Killing Harmony (Vita) - Wait and See
 1. Mass Effect: Andromeda (PS4) - Day One
 1. Night in the Woods (PS4) - Wait and See
 1. Red Dead Redemption 2 (PS4) - Day One
 1. Uncharted: The Lost Legacy (PS4) - Wait and See
+1. Zero Escape: The Nonary Games (Vita) - Wait and See

 #### Planned Purchases (Previously Released)